Menu

 Register

-This session is part of the Microsoft Teams 100 series, which includes a comprehensive 1-day Microsoft Teams – 100: Essentials training session and multiple 2-hour feature-specific sessions to accommodate specific needs and time constraints.
-For a thorough Teams understanding, consider combining this session with other 2-hour sessions in the series or opting for the Microsoft Teams – 100: Essentials training, complemented by any 2-hour session for more in-depth knowledge on specific topics as required.
+This session is part of the Microsoft Teams 100 series, which includes a comprehensive one-day Microsoft Teams 100: Essentials training session and multiple two-hour feature-specific sessions to accommodate specific needs and time constraints.
+For a thorough Teams understanding, consider combining this session with other two-hour sessions in the series or opting for the Microsoft Teams 100: Essentials training, complemented by any two-hour session for more in-depth knowledge on specific topics as required.

 Prerequisite